Tempo logotype

 AI-assisted via Rovo agents (paid Atlassian Cloud; full credits on Premium and Enterprise), with human approval before entries hit CapEx/OpEx accounts and line-by-line audit trail

-Forecast-level effort modeling and team commitment tracking at the program layer; not built for per-entry timesheets with CapEx/OpEx accounts
+Forecast-level effort modeling and team commitment tracking at the program level; not built for per-entry timesheets with CapEx/OpEx accounts

 Primary buyer